Madek/madek-webapp-node-modules/react-waypoint/README.md

 you specify a negative value for an offset, then the boundary will be pushed outward from the center of the page.

+#### Horizontal Scrolling Offsets and Boundaries

+By default, waypoints listen to vertical scrolling.
+If you want to switch to horizontal scrolling instead, use the `horizontal` prop.
+For simplicity's sake, all other props and callbacks do not change.
+Instead, `topOffset` and `bottomOffset` (among other directional variables) will mean the offset from the left and the offset from the right, respectively, and work exactly as they did before, just calculated in the horizontal direction.

 #### Example Usage

 Positive values of the offset props are useful when you have an element that